How to Make a Great College Choice

 - End of child support, Social Security benefits for a child, or alimony payments.

-Also, some schools are willing to adjust an award package to match a better offer from another college, so you might want to let your top-choice school know about better financial aid offers you have from other schools.
+Also, some schools are willing to adjust an award package to match a better offer from another college.
+You might want to let your top-choice school know about any better financial aid offers you have received from other schools.

 Dealing with Hard-to-Make College Decisions

 - If several colleges are running neck and neck.
 Ask yourself where you want to be in four years.
 If you can pinpoint a reasonable job and financial outlook, consider which college might best help you reach those goals.
 Or, research the departments you’d be studying in.
 Is one school better known for your major?
 Are faculty actively engaged on campus and in your field?
 Other tie-breaking factors might be cost, campus culture, location, and size.

 - If none of your accepted colleges stand out.
 Bear in mind that you can have a great college experience at any number of schools.
 The effort you put into succeeding at college makes much more of a difference than which college you choose.
 So pick the college you like best, and give it all you’ve got.